A comprehensive step-by-step guide to data brokers, Part 1

 Every site offers a unique way to remove your data.
 For example, PeekYou opt-out differs from MyLife opt-out, PeopleFinders opt-out, or Instant Checkmate opt-out (and the list goes on).
 And it can get complicated.

 But we can help you out!
-Our cybersecurity team has studied all removal procedures and devised detailed instructions for 350+ search sites.
-Follow them to delete your sensitive info from people search engines manually or check out the OneRep tool for automated removal.
+Our cybersecurity team has studied all removal procedures and devised detailed instructions for 350+ people finder sites.
+Follow them to delete your sensitive info from people-search engines manually or check out the Onerep tool for automated removal.

 Our next post in the data broker series will arm you with practical how-to tips and tricks to help you opt out of top data brokers visited collectively by over 130 million people every month.

 Stay tuned for more useful stuff from Onerep cybersecurity team!